thomasgalvin/JavaChallenge/README.md

-# InterviewQuestions #
+# Java Interview Questions #

 This project is designed to test your skills as a back-end Java developer, using the same tools and technologies our team employs on a daily basis.

 This project contains a number of unit-tested challenges designed to make sure you have at least a basic familiarity with Java and the ability to solve general proramming problems.

 ## Necessary Tools ##